Virtue ethics: Contemporary "aretaic turn"

 Aretaic approaches to morality, epistemology, and jurisprudence have been the subject of intense debates.
-One criticism that is frequently made focuses on the problem of guidance; opponents, such as Robert Louden in his article "Some Vices of Virtue Ethics", question whether the idea of a virtuous moral actor, believer, or judge can provide the guidance necessary for action, belief formation, or the decision of legal disputes.
+One criticism focuses on the problem of guidance; one opponent, Robert Louden in his article "Some Vices of Virtue Ethics", questions whether the idea of a virtuous moral actor, believer, or judge can provide the guidance necessary for action, belief formation, or the resolution of legal disputes.

 Lists of virtues

-There are several lists of particular virtues.
+There are several lists of virtues.
 Socrates argued that virtue is knowledge, which suggests that there is really only one virtue.
-The Stoics concurred, claiming the four cardinal virtues were only aspects of true virtue.
-Stoic perception of cardinal virtues are wisdom, justice, courage and temperance.
+The Stoics identified four cardinal virtues: wisdom, justice, courage, and temperance.
 Wisdom is subdivided into good sense, good calculation, quick-wittedness, discretion, and resourcefulness.
 Justice is subdivided into piety, honesty, equity, and fair dealing.
 Courage is subdivided into endurance, confidence, high-mindedness, cheerfulness, and industriousness.
-Temperance or moderation is subdivided into good discipline, seemliness, modesty and self-control.
+Temperance or moderation is subdivided into good discipline, seemliness, modesty, and self-control.

-John McDowell is a recent defender of this conception.
-He argues that virtue is a "perceptual capacity" to identify how one ought to act, and that all particular virtues are merely "specialized sensitivities" to a range of reasons for acting.
+John McDowell argues that virtue is a "perceptual capacity" to identify how one ought to act, and that all particular virtues are merely "specialized sensitivities" to a range of reasons for acting.

 Aristotle's list

-Aristotle identifies approximately eighteen virtues that enable a person to perform their human function well.
+Aristotle identifies 12 virtues that demonstrate a person is performing their human function well.
 He distinguished virtues pertaining to emotion and desire from those relating to the mind.
-The first he calls "moral" virtues, and the second intellectual virtues (though both are "moral" in the modern sense of the word).
+The first he calls moral virtues, and the second intellectual virtues (though both are "moral" in the modern sense of the word).

-Moral Virtues
+Moral virtues

-Aristotle suggested that each moral virtue was a mean (see golden mean) between two corresponding vices, one of excess and one of deficiency.
+Aristotle suggested that each moral virtue was a golden mean between two corresponding vices, one of excess and one of deficiency.
 Each intellectual virtue is a mental skill or habit by which the mind arrives at truth, affirming what is or denying what is not.
-In the Nicomachean Ethics he discusses about 11 moral virtues:
+In the Nicomachean Ethics. he discusses 11 moral virtues: